 Of course, developing a product for a market with great opportunity doesn’t guarantee success for your investment strategy.
 An estimated 1 million people die each year from complications related to hepatitis B. Dynavax Technologies Corporation (NASDAQ:DVAX) developed a hep-B vaccine, Heplisav, that showed tremendous promise.
 However, safety concerns derailed approval for the drug.
 While Heplisav might still reach the market, Dynavax Technologies Corporation (NASDAQ:DVAX)’s experience highlights the risks even in a market with solid potential.

-2. Be patient.
-Success doesn't typically happen immediately.
+Success doesn’t typically happen immediately.
 Investors usually must be patient and wait for good things to happen.
 Sometimes, that waiting means persevering through tough times.

 Shareholders of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) experienced this challenge in the fourth quarter of 2012.
 The stock plunged 34% starting in October after it reported clinical results for experimental cystic fibrosis drug VX-809 followed by disappointing quarterly sales numbers.
 However, any concerns were temporary.
 Patient investors can now claim gains of nearly 30% above the early October levels.